ThibaultJanBeyer/DragSelect/README.md

 |callback |function |OPTIONAL.
 Callback function that gets fired when the selection is released.
 This callback gets a property which is an array that holds all selected nodes |

 # Methods:
 When the function is saved into a variable `var foo = new DragSelect()` you have access to all its inner functions.
 There are way more than listed here.
+You can find all in **[the docs](https://thibaultjanbeyer.github.io/DragSelect/DragSelect.html)**.
 Here are just the most usable:

 | method | properties | usage |
 |--- |--- |--- |